csixteen/chippy/README.md

 # chippy

 CHIP-8 emulator written in Rust.
 This is intended to be a project for gaining experience writing emulators and practice Rust.
-As such, it still needs improvement and any feedback is more than welcome.

 # Dependencies